Scalings of scale-by-scale turbulence energy in non-homogeneous turbulence

 Finally it is worth mentioning that (\ref{eq39:END1}) and (\ref{eq40:END2}) are also able to more or less collapse structure functions for different cross-stream positions, two far enough streamwise stations, two flow cases $G/H=2.4$, $3.5$ and two Reynolds numbers (see figures \ref{fig:S2 GH all compare} and \ref{fig:S2v GH all compare}).
 However, some dependence on inlet conditions remains and one may need to take into account some dependence of the similarity functions, particularly $f_v$, on $G/H$.

 0.5truecm

-{\bf Acknowledgements} This work was supported by JCV's Chair of Excellence CoPreFlo funded by I-SITE-ULNE/MEL/R\'egion Hauts de France.
-We are grateful to the authors of \citet{chen2021turbulence} for their data, in particular Dr Christophe Cuvier who has been essential in the setting up of their experiment and data collection.
+{\bf Acknowledgements} We are grateful to the authors of \citet{chen2021turbulence} for their data, in particular Dr. Christophe Cuvier who has been essential in the setting up of their experiment and data collection.